Information Design in Optimal Auctions: Model

-Let $\Phi (x|G)$ be the convexification of $\Psi $ under measure $G$. \footnote{ That is, $\Phi (x|G)$ is the largest convex function that is everywhere weakly lower than $\Psi (x|G)$.} By definition, for any $x\in \lbrack 0,1]$, the (\emph{ironed}) \emph{virtual valuation} at $x$, denoted as $\hat{\varphi }(x|G)$, is a $G$-sub-gradient of $\Phi (x|G)$; see also \cite{yang2019buyer} .
-If $\Phi (x|G)=\Psi (x|G)$ for any $x$, then we say that $G$ is a \emph{ regular distribution}.
-We use denote by $\hat{\varphi}$ an ironed virtual value and use $\varphi $ to denote a virtual value induced from a regular distribution.
-If $G$ is regular, then the virtual value has the well known expression equal to
+Let $\Phi (x|G)$ be the convexification of $\Psi $ under the $G$-quantile space.\footnote{ That is, $\Phi (x|G)$ is the largest convex function of $G(x)$ that is everywhere weakly below $\Psi (x|G)$.
+In Appendix \ref{formal_virtual_value} , we also give a formal and detailed instruction about the ironed virtual value from \cite{monteiro2010optimal} and also \cite{yang2019buyer}.} By definition, for any $x\in \lbrack 0,1]$, the (\emph{ironed}) \emph{virtual valuation} at $x$, denoted as $\hat{\varphi}(x|G)$, is an infimum of the $G$ -sub-gradients of $\Phi (x|G)$.
+If $\Phi (x|G)=\Psi (x|G)$ for any $x$, then we say that $G$ is a \emph{\ regular distribution}.
+We denote by $\hat{ \varphi}$ an ironed virtual value and use $\varphi $ to denote a virtual value induced from a regular distribution.
+If $G$ is regular, then the virtual value has the well-known expression equal to

-We allow the information designer to choose any distribution function $G$, whether it is regular or irregular and whether it admits a density function or not.
+We allow the information designer to choose any feasible distribution function $G$, whether it is regular or irregular and whether or not it admits a density function.